amd/libflame/test/main/ReadMe.txt

    Note :
    1) In case user specifies anything incorrect, returns error and prints all interfaces.
-   2) Above "--lapacke" option will be removed once all test cases supports common interface.
-   3) ENABLE_CPP_TEST flag is used to enable/disable CPP interface, it is enabled by default.
+   2) ENABLE_CPP_TEST flag is used to enable/disable CPP interface, it is enabled by default.
-   4) If ENABLE_CPP_TEST is disabled & "--interface=cpp" is used, then returns error to enable ENABLE_CPP_TEST flag.
+   3) If ENABLE_CPP_TEST is disabled & "--interface=cpp" is used, then returns error to enable ENABLE_CPP_TEST flag.
 Also the test cases which are not yet implemented in cpp, uses LAPACK interface.